 Netalpha propagates mostly through bundling with other applications.
 Such a scheme is cybercriminals’ favorite, because people tend to accept a setup’s terms of service without really delving deeper than the default installation mode.
 Meanwhile, unwanted items may lay under the hood of such a preset.
 The only way to opt out of it is to select the Custom install option and untick everything redundant.
 Having crept inside this way, the Netalpha virus may attempt to root the device so that it runs with elevated permissions and cannot be uninstalled in the regular fashion.
 Luckily, there is a workaround that beats this Trojan’s persistence and allows people to get rid of it.

-Netalpha virus removal
+Netalpha undefined removal

 What you need to do is uninstall the application that’s causing trouble.
 As it has been mentioned, however, disabling and removing the virus in regular mode is to no avail, so the steps below are must-follow.

 – Press and hold the Power button until the respective screen pops up

 2. Now tap and hold the option that says Power off.
 Depending on the vendor and the phone model, the methods can vary.
 If nothing happens as a result of the above manipulations, power down the device, then press and hold the Volume Down and Volume Up buttons simultaneously while it’s starting back up.

 3. Confirm rebooting into safe mode by tapping OK

 4. When in safe mode, go to Settings and select Apps

 5. Look down the list of programs and locate a suspicious app or apps that were recently installed